 - Do not spray “fake snow” from aerosol cans on your windows.
-The “snow” residue can be hard to remove after the holidays and can hamper the operation of your window if it sticks into the sash or hardware.
+The “snow” residue can be hard to remove after the holidays and can hamper the operation of your window if it sticks to the sash or hardware.

 Window Nice List:

-- Use suction cups on the window glass to hang glass ornaments, plastic snowflakes or glass icicles so that light can come through the windows to enhance the decorations.
+- Use suction cups on the window glass to hang glass ornaments, plastic snowflakes, or glass icicles so that light can come through the windows to enhance the decorations.

-Insulated Vinyl Siding will help keep you and your guests warm and cozy this holiday season, but will require a little creative decorating to keep it at its energy efficient best.
+Insulated vinyl siding will help keep you and your guests warm and cozy this holiday season but will require a little creative decorating to keep it at its energy efficient best.

 Siding Naughty List:

-- Never drive nails or staples through your insulated siding, this may void your warranty from the original manufacturer.
+- Never drive nails or staples through your insulated siding.
+This may void your warranty from the original manufacturer.
 The holes can allow moisture to penetrate behind the siding and cold air to get through.

 Siding Nice List:

-- Use clip on light hooks for lights along the gutter line of your home.
-They can easily be affixed to the gutter and keep your lights in a straight tidy line.
+- Use clip-on light hooks for lights along the gutter line of your home.
+They can easily be affixed to the gutter and keep your lights in a straight, tidy line.

 Following these simple suggestions will keep your home beautiful this holiday season and your guests cozy all year long and for many years to come.